Technigo/project-todos/README.md

-# Project Todos
+# Project Todos ✏️

+## View it live 👀

 Replace this readme with your own information about your project.

 Start by briefly describing the assignment in a sentence or two.
 Keep it short and to the point.

-## The problem
+## The problem 🤓
-Lottie and SweetAlert custom checkbox. localStorage The role redux-toolkit plays
+Lottie and SweetAlert custom checkbox. localStorage, accessibilty Waive, screenreader, responsive mobile first The role redux-toolkit plays
 How to create new slices
 How to create new reducers